11301858/xaisuitecli-legacy/README.md

 This is the script for XAISuiteCLI, XAISuite's command-line interface.
-Simply type
+Simply download XAISuiteCLI.sh and CLIRunner.py to your working directory and type

 ```
-brew install xai
+$alias xs="bash XAISuiteCLI.sh"
 ```

 Command-line options and flags include: